chessmaster42/curatorPresets/README.md

 -	Artillery - Calls for artillery fire from the unit using coordinates, ammo type, and round count
 -	CWS Injury Load - Loads Chessmaster's Wounding System onto the unit
 -	Damage Component - Damages the unit's component based on the component selected and the damage slider
+-	Spawn Garrison - Spawns a garrison of units at the given location based on some config params
 -	Unit Action - Runs an action on the unit
 -	Unit Animation - Plays an animation on the unit
 -	Unit Chat - Sends a chat message through the unit